minus5/examples-services/README.md

 $ docker build -t sensor .
 ```

-After creating the image we should be able to see it by listing all available images.
-Here we see that we have locally available alpine and `Sensor` image.
+After creating the image we should be able to see it by listing all available local images.
+Here we see that we have *alpine* and `Sensor` images available:

 ```
 $ docker images